 - Requires developer skills to be aware of potential security issues to prevent leak of data between tenants.

-- Difficult to split/export a single customers data if needed
+- Difficult/complex to split & export a single customers data if needed

-- Difficult to delete customer data at end of contract
+- Difficult/complex to delete customer data at end of contract

 - Risk of damage to all customers if mistake made or security concerns are found